eved1018/ISPIP/ReadMe.md

 	Dr. Raji Viswanathan for leading this project.
 	Dr. Andras Fiser and Dr. Eduardo J Fajardo for insight and guidance.
 	Terence Parr and Prince Grover for use of dtreeviz.
-	The current Viswanathan lab for listening to me lectrure about proper python syntax for hours.
+	The current Viswanathan lab for listening to me rant about proper python syntax for hours.
 	The abishar, without you none of this.